Evidence review

 **Support responsiveness.** GLP-1 therapy comes with side effects and dose questions.
 A provider that answers within a day is worth paying a little more for than one that leaves you on a ticket queue.

 **Licensing and trust.** Look for a named, verifiable pharmacy and, ideally, third-party certification such as a LegitScript-verified operator.
 Anonymity is a red flag.
-Our guide to whether compounded GLP-1 is legit and safe covers how to vet this properly.
+Our guide to whether compounded GLP-1 is legit and safe covers how to vet this properly, and how to tell if a GLP-1 provider is legitimate gives you a step-by-step verification checklist you can run before you pay.

 Match the provider to your situation